yuichiok/EventDisplay/README.md

 This project uses root_v6.12.06

-### How to use it
+### How to Use

-Only type this command, in this directory.
+Make and execute the program by

 ```
-root sample.C
+make
+./run
 ```